seepala98/motivator/README.md

 ##Motivator

-a chrome extension to motivate people!
+a chrome extension to keep chrome users motivated by specifying a amount of time (in minutes) left in a day and a motivational qoute

 ## API Used